Pediatric Nurse

 Rowan-Cabarrus Community College

 In two years, students can complete their associate of science in nursing at Rowan-Cabarrus Community College.
 This traditional on-campus nursing program prepares graduates for entry-level work in the field.
 Graduates are also well prepared to sit for the NCLEX-RN exam as well.
-Many of the graduates of this degree program go on to complete additional studies, be it a master’s or bachelor’s degree program.
+Many graduates of this degree program go on to pursue additional studies, whether a master’s or a bachelor’s program.

 There are several options for this degree.
-Students can enter directly into the associate’s degree or apply to transition their licensed practical nurse degree.
+Students can enroll directly in the associate’s degree program or apply to transfer their licensed practical nurse degree.
 If applying directly to the associate’s program, students must complete prerequisite courses in chemistry and math.
 The transition program requires applicants to have an unrestricted LPN license in lieu of coursework.

 • Location: Salisbury, NC